CLSx/clsx-playbook/README.md

 ### Vision

-Foster the community leadership culture and bring it where communities are
+Craft the community leadership culture and bring it where communities are

 ### Mission